Article Table Of Contents

 Murray City is a city situated on the Wasatch Front in the core of Salt Lake Valley in the U.S. state of Utah.
 Named for territorial governor Eli Murray, it is the state's fourteenth largest city.
 According to the 2010 census, Murray has approximately 46,746 residents.
 Murray shares borders with Taylorsville, Holladay, South Salt Lake and West Jordan, Utah.
 Once teeming with heavy industry, Murray-s industrial sector now has little trace and has been replaced by major mercantile sectors.
 Known for its central location in Salt Lake County, Murray has been called the Hub of Salt Lake County.
 Unlike most of its neighboring communities, Murray operates its own police, fire, power, water, library, and parks and recreation departments and has its own school district.
 While maintaining many of its own services, Murray has one of the lowest city tax rates in the state.

-Santa Clara is a city in Washington County, Utah, United States and is a part of the St. George Metropolitan Area.
-The population was 6,003 at the 2010 census, up from 4,630 at the 2000 census.
+Lindon is a city in Utah County, Utah, United States.
+It is part of the Provo-Orem, Utah Metropolitan Statistical Area.
+The population was 10,070 at the 2010 census.
+In July 2014 it was estimated to be closer to 10,723 by the US Census Bureau.

 The two most important things to think about when it comes to being able to afford if you can live comes down to: